practicalli/clojure-web-services/docs/projects/banking-on-clojure/database-tables.md

      CONSTRAINT TRANSACTION_HISTORY_PK PRIMARY KEY (TRANSACTION_ID))"])
 ```

-> #### Hint::Constraint Naming
+!!!
+HINT "Constraint Naming"
-> Constraints are used to add Primary Keys to database tables.
+    Constraints are used to add Primary Keys to database tables.
 Each constraint needs an identifier which is included in error reporting when there are issues.
 It is recommended to use meaningful names for identifiers to trace the source of errors and also support maintenance of the overall database design.

 ## Execute Table schema in the development database

 Define a function to use the table creation SQL statements and execute them on the given database.

 The function uses `with-open` to create and manage a connection, closing that connection when the function has completed.